 Hours: 8 am to 4 pm Sunday to Friday.
 The park is opened until 8 pm on the Saturdays and Sundays that the night light up is on…

-Light up: the light up will be on Saturday and Sunday nights only from Saturday January 21st to Sunday February 19th.
+Light up: the light up will be on Saturday and Sunday nights only from Saturday January 27th to public holiday February 12th.
 From dusk to 8 pm.

 Cost: Between 2019 and 2021 there was no charge due to the poor condition of the icicles and / or the pandemic.
 Before 2019 it cost 200 yen for adults and high school aged children to enter the area the icicles are in.
-But the price went up in 2022 – it costs 400 yen for anyone over 12 years old.
+But the price went up in 2022 to 400 yen and its going up again in 2024 – to 500 yen.

 Access Onouchi Icicles

 The icicles are very hard to get to by public transport, but some say it’s worth the effort.
 You need to get a train to Seibu Chichibu station and then take three buses.
 First you take a bus for the Ogana City office.
 From there you transfer to a bus terminus “Ogana shako”.
 You transfer there to a bus for Sakamoto.
 All in all it takes over an hour and you have to be careful about the bus times as they are very infrequent.
 It is highly recommended that you use a tour bus or come by car.

 If you are driving, in theory, you could visit all three icicles in the one day, but it would be impossible to see the light up for all three in the one night!
 The parking for the icicles are off route 299, down a country road from Ryutou shrine.
 They used to charge for parking, 500 yen a day, but currently there is no mention of parking fees.